-A sales contract is s specific type of contract is which one party is obligated to deliver to deliver and transfer ownership of a good to a second party, who in turn is obligated to pay for the good in money, or its equivalent.
+A sales contract is a specific type of contract in which one party is obligated to deliver and transfer ownership of a good to a second party, who in turn is obligated to pay for the good in money, or its equivalent.

 A shipment contract occurs when it is the responsibility of the seller to make the shipping arrangements and to transfer the goods to the common carrier.
 Under this contract, title passes to the buyer at the time of shipment, so the buyer bears the risk of loss, even when he or she has not taken possession of the goods.
 A destination contract occurs when the seller is required to deliver the goods to a location that is stipulated in the contract.
 Under this contract, title transfers when the goods are delivered, but the seller bears the risk of loss until that time.

 An express warranty is one in which the seller explicitly guarantees the quality of the good or service sold.
 Typically, the vendor provides a statement, or other binding document, as part of the sales contract.
 In certain circumstances where no express warranty was made, the law implies a warranty.
 This statement means that the warranty automatically arises from the fact that a sale was made.